- BLACK POWER RISING

-As we mentioned, some actions carry more risk than others, and especially during a pandemic.
-We encourage you to take all safety precautions and to listen to best practices from your local public health officials.
-Each day for the week of action represents one of our demands.
-We offer some ideas for you, your family, and friends to take action in your community and resources to learn how.
-Given the public health crisis, each idea is segmented by level of risk.
-Green is low risk, Yellow is medium risk, and Red is high risk.
-We trust you will make the best decisions for yourself and your community.
+As we mentioned, some actions carry more risk than others, especially during a pandemic.
+We encouraged you to take all safety precautions and to listen to best practices from their local public-health officials.
+Each day for the week of action represented one of our demands.
+We offered some ideas for you, your family, and friends to take action in your community, as well as resources to learn how.
+Given the public-health crisis, each idea was segmented by level of risk.
+Green was low risk, Yellow was medium risk, and Red was high risk.
+We trusted that you would make the best decisions for yourself and your community.

-We Demand The Rights of Protestors Be Respected: We demand that no harm come to protestors.
+We demanded that no harm come to protestors.
 Violations of property should never be equated with the violation of human life.
-We demand that local and state officials ensure that there are no abuse of powers, no use of lethal force on protestors.
+We demanded that local and state officials ensure that there be no abuse of powers and no use of lethal force on protestors.

 - Get creative!
-Tell the stories of protestors through music, art, writing.
+Tell the stories of protestors through music, art, and writing.

 - Learn or tell a story about protest that has changed the conditions for Black people.